typewriter-editor/typewriter/README.md

 [![Join the chat at https://gitter.im/typewriter-editor/Lobby](https://badges.gitter.im/typewriter-editor/Lobby.svg)](https://gitter.im/typewriter-editor/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Built on the same data model as Quill.js, the [Delta](https://github.com/quilljs/delta/) format, and using a tiny virtual DOM, [Ultradom](https://github.com/jorgebucaran/ultradom/), Typewriter aims to make custom rich text editors fast, easy, and more powerful.
-UI is framework agnostic, built with [Svelte](https://svelte.technology/).
+Built on the same data model as Quill.js, the [Delta](https://github.com/quilljs/delta/) format, and using a tiny virtual DOM, [Superfine](https://github.com/jorgebucaran/superfine), Typewriter aims to make custom rich text editors faster, easier, and more powerful.
+Need something out-of-the-box?
+Typewriter is not for you.
+Typewriter provides the tools to easily create your own custom editor.
+Build the user interface with [Svelte](https://svelte.technology/) [renderless components](https://adamwathan.me/renderless-components-in-vuejs/) using its slot features.

 ## Why Typewriter?

-A new class of rich text editors has emerged in recent years, backed by their own data model instead of the HTML and using contenteditable as an input mechanism.
-The benefit these editors provide is consistent display across every browser, the ability to create your own editor with the building blocks provided, and the ability to use [operational transforms](https://en.wikipedia.org/wiki/Operational_transformation) (or something similar) to enable collaborative authoring.
-They are the future of rich text editors on the web.
+A new class of rich text editors has emerged in recent years, backed by their own data model instead of HTML, and using ContentEditable simply as an input mechanism.
+These editors provide consistent display across every browser, bypass many of the bugs inherent with ContentEditable, give the ability to create your own custom editor with the building blocks provided, and allow realtime updates with collaborators (using [operational transforms](https://en.wikipedia.org/wiki/Operational_transformation) or [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)).
+They are the future of rich text editors on the web and have become mainstream.

+Some of these new editors are dependent on a large framework such as Vue or React.
+These are great when you are already paying the cost of the framework, but if you are not, you add a lot of code size for your editor.
+React has editors such as [Draft.js](https://draftjs.org/) and [Slate](http://slatejs.org/).

-Some of these editors such as [ProseMirror](http://prosemirror.net/) and [CKEditor5](https://ckeditor.com/ckeditor-5-framework/), use a hierarchical data model.
-This allows for complete control over what is allowed in the editor but comes with a high complexity cost.
-It is difficult to design these models, and once designed it is difficult for those implementing the editors to customize them.
+Some of these editors such as [ProseMirror](http://prosemirror.net/) and [CKEditor5](https://ckeditor.com/ckeditor-5-framework/), use a hierarchical data model like HTML.
+This gives complete control over what is allowed in the editor but comes with a high complexity cost.
+It is more difficult to conceptualize a hierarchical document that can be any depth than it is a text document that is a flat list of characters.
+It is also more difficult to customize editors using a hierarchical data model, but ultimately it is more flexible and powerful.

-Some editors are dependent on React, such as [Draft.js](https://draftjs.org/) and [Slate](http://slatejs.org/).
-These editors require React and neither of them support operational transforms yet, though the Slate community is working on it.

 Other editors such as [Quill.js](https://quilljs.com/) and [Medium's editor](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480) use a linear data model which is much easier to reason about and simpler to work with.
-These editors do not allow as much flexibility or control over the output as their hierarchical cousins, but many types of content can be represented linearly.
-One might argue that most content could be.
+These editors do not allow as much flexibility or control over the output as their hierarchical cousins, but many (perhaps most) types of content can be represented linearly.

+Typewriter pulls bits from all these editors and takes the best of each of them.

-Typewriter takes the latter approach, building on the same data model as Quill.js, but fully separating the view layer from the model layer and making both more flexible and more performant.
+Typewriter takes the linear approach, building off the same data model as Quill.js, the `[Delta](https://github.com/quilljs/delta/)` format.
+Typewriter modifies `Delta` to provide better memory usage with an immutable approach and adds `TextDocument` which splits a `Delta` document into lines to add even more memory benefits for large documents.
+This model is more similar to the Medium editor and provides greater runtime performance, especially on larger documents.

+Typewriter avoids large frameworks by using a tiny virtual DOM for rendering its contents and providing optional tiny renderless [Svelte](https://svelte.dev/) components that help you build your own toolbars and popup menus.

+Typewriter adds Decorations like ProseMirror which support changes to how the document is displayed without changing the document.
+It does this in a performant manner.
+This is used for features like highlighting find-replace words or inserting a collaborator's cursor.

 Typewriter was built for [Dabble](https://www.dabblewriter.com/), an in-browser app for novelists to write their stories.
-Dabble requires performance with large documents, a mechnism for decorating the HTML display without altering the underlying data (for things like search-and-replace), and simplicity so the creator of Dabble could understand it well enough to customize it.
+Dabble requires performance with large documents, a mechnism for decorating the display without altering the underlying data (for find-and-replace and collaboration), and simplicity so the creator of Dabble could understand it well enough to customize it.

-The result is something close to Quill.js, but with some differences in API and output.
-Pains were taken to ensure Typewriter could consume the data from Quill so Quill users could migrate if desired.

 ## Learn Typewriter